mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Self-Reinforcement_: As widely noted (see, e.g., {{ACCESS}}), a consolidated provider's access to data allows it the opportunity to make improvements to its offerings, while denying such access to others.

-However, these are only indicators, and need to be evaluated carefully on a case-by-case basis.
+However, these are only indicators, and each needs to be evaluated carefully on a case-by-case basis.

 For example, it is important to distinguish consolidation risk from anticompetitive concerns (also known as "antitrust").
 While there are many interactions between these concepts and making the Internet more competitive may be a motivation for avoiding centralization, only courts (and in some cases, regulators) have the authority to define a relevant market and determine that behavior is anti-competitive.
 Furthermore, what might be considered undesirable consolidation by the technical community might not attract competition regulation, and conversely what might attract competition regulation might not be of great concern to the technical community if other mitigations are felt to be adequate.